 Gold rings and bracelets

-Bangles in particular - are most susceptible to being damaged.
-If you're wearing a bangle or a ring you're probably going to knock it about occasionally - that's going to scratch the gold, which is not very hard.
-The only way to fix scratches is to have the jewellery polished - taking off a very fine layer of gold - by a professional every couple of years.
+Bangles in particular are most susceptible to damage.
+If you're wearing a bangle or a ring you're probably going to knock it about occasionally and that's going to scratch the gold, which is not very hard.
+The only way to fix scratches is to have the jewellery polished – taking off a very fine layer of gold – by a professional every couple of years.

 Necklaces and earrings